OlivierLaflamme/WebApp_Test/README.md

 # WebApp_Test
-Made a webapp to have an idea of how they're made
+Made a webapp to have an idea of how they're made. this is definetly not a flex...